 There are many tools to help you with your research and decision making.
 Some starting points are outlined below, and you can read more about matching your skills with a job.

-myfuture’s-Getting started can help you plan your career and decide what jobs suit your skills.
-Create a personal account and profile by completing quizzes and activities to help you identify the jobs that best fit your interests and skills.

-Find current vacancies

-It was later changed to: There are many tools to help you with your research and decision making.
-Some starting points are outlined below, and you can read more about matching your skills with a job.

-Use myfuture's career insight to help you plan your career and decide what jobs suit your skills.
-Log in to create a personal account and profile.
+Use career insights on the myfuture website to help you plan your career and decide what jobs suit your skills.
+Log into myfuture to create a personal account and profile.
 You can complete quizzes and activities to help you identify the jobs that best fit your interests and skills.

 Find current vacancies